Is THC Legal in Pennsylvania?

 • Frequency of use: THC's effect can be cumulative.
 That is, the more you use it, the more it builds up, and it becomes easier and quicker to detect

-• Body Fat: Since THC is fat-soluble, it binds to fat molecules and remains in the system for longer.
-Therefore, persons with a more significant proportion of body fat may metabolize marijuana more slowly
+• Body Fat: Since THC is fat-soluble, it binds to fat molecules and remains in the system longer.
+Therefore, persons with more significant proportion of body fat may metabolize marijuana more slowly

 • Type of drug test: Certain drug tests usually only detect THC in the body for a few days.
-Others may detect THC taken up to 60 days ago
+Others may detect THC taken up to 60 days earlier

 How Long Does THC Stay in the Body?